Leigh maintains a national practice focused on complex litigation and regulatory matters in the solid and hazardous waste sectors.

-Her representative experience includes work on land use and solid waste litigation, permit compliance, CERCLA allocation, and utility ratemaking.
+Her representative experience includes work on land use and solid waste litigation, permit compliance, and CERCLA allocation.
+She counsels clients on solid and hazardous waste regulatory law, helping clients comply with local, state, and federal rules and regulations.

 Prior to joining B&D, Leigh attended the Georgetown University Law Center, where she served as Managing Editor of the Georgetown Environmental Law Review, Treasurer of the Environmental Law Society, and Political Chair of the Asian Pacific American Law Students Association.
 As a member of Georgetown’s moot court team, she finished as a semifinalist at the 2018 Jeffrey G. Miller National Environmental Law Moot Court Competition.

-Before law school, she taught ninth grade Algebra I in Jackson, Mississippi as a 2014 Teach for America Corps Member.
+Before law school, Leigh taught ninth-grade Algebra I in Jackson, Mississippi as a 2014 Teach for America Corps Member.

 - Wellesley College (B.A., magna cum laude, 2014)